bowheart/sheath-core/README.md

 sheath(name : string, definition : function)
 ```

-This is how you define a module.
+This is how you declare/define a module.

 Arguments: